mritchielab/restrander/README.md

 ## PCB109

-First applies PolyA/PolyT classification, then looks for the standard SSP and VNP for PCB109 chemistry.
+The default configuration.
+First applies PolyA/PolyT classification, then looks for the standard SSP and VNP used in PCB109 chemistry.

 ## Trimmed

+A configuration for trimmed reads.
 Trimmed reads do not have primers, they only have PolyA/PolyT tails.
 Hence, the trimmed pipeline only performs PolyA/PolyT classification.